 \section{Summary}

-In this work, the X-ray reverberation mapping measurement was extended to a broadest energy range of $\sim$ 1-150 keV.
-We report on the first detection of the Compton hump reverberation feature from an X-ray binary MAXI J1820+070, which accompanies detection of an iron line feature confirming the scenario of X-ray reverberation.
-Moreover, the lag-energy spectrum aligns with AGN spectra when scaled by mass, providing strong evidence that the accretion flows in AGNs and X-ray binaries are governed by a ubiquitous process.
+In this work, the X-ray reverberation mapping measurement was extended to a broadest energy range of 1-150 keV.
+We report the detection of a Compton hump reverberation feature from the X-ray binary MAXI J1820+070, along with an accompanying iron line feature that supports the interpretation of X-ray reverberation mapping as the underlying mechanism.
+Moreover, the lag-energy spectrum shows similarity to that observed in AGNs when scaled by mass, providing strong evidence that the accretion flows in AGNs and X-ray binaries are governed by a ubiquitous process.

 We also find a clear difference in the reverberation time scales of the iron K emission line and the Compton hump.
-This may provide the first observational evidence, from a timing perspective, of an ionization gradient in the accretion disk, which highlights the potential value of incorporating such gradients in future spectral modeling efforts.
+This may represent observational evidence, from a timing perspective, of an ionization gradient in the accretion disk, which highlights the potential value of incorporating such gradients in future spectral modeling efforts.

 On longer time scales, the lag-energy spectrum reveals the rapid evolution of the corona during the initial phase of the outburst, suggesting that the coronal properties at this stage differ significantly from those in later stages.
 This finding highlights the necessity of employing wide-field monitors to capture the very onset of black hole binary outbursts—an accretion phase that has been overlooked.
 Early detections are crucial for enabling high-quality follow-up spectral, timing, and polarimetric observations with next-generation missions, such as the enhanced X-ray Timing and Polarimetry (eXTP) \cite{extp} and Athena\cite{athena}.
-These advancements will enable unprecedented exploration of the physics governing extreme accretion processes during the nascent stages of outburst activity.
+These advancements will enable exploration of the physics governing extreme accretion processes during the nascent stages of outburst activity.